piersadrian/gerty/README.md

-# GERTY: A Treacherous Computer
+# HAL: A Treacherous Computer

-GERTY is an HTTP server you can't trust.
+HAL is an HTTP server you can't trust.

-Named after the [AI from _Moon_](<https://en.wikipedia.org/wiki/Moon_(film)>), GERTY exposes API endpoints that are unreliable and broken.
+Named after the [ship computer from _2001: A Space Odyssey_](https://en.wikipedia.org/wiki/HAL_9000), HAL exposes API endpoints that are unreliable and broken.
 It's useful as a testbed for programming against remote services on faulty or unreliable network connections.

-Most of the time, GERTY will respond to requests with valid data in a timely manner.
+Most of the time, HAL will respond to requests with valid data in a timely manner.
 But not always.
-Sometimes, GERTY will respond with invalid or incomplete data or an illegal HTTP response code.
+Sometimes, HAL will respond with invalid or incomplete data or an illegal HTTP response code.
 Other times it will drop a connection or hang for longer than any sensible web service should.

 It's a good way to test that your gateway code is resilient to some real-world failure modes.